Feminism in Japan: Womenomics

-Female Labor Force Participation
+Female labor force participation

 Regarding the female labor participation rate, Prime Minister Abe committed to a goal of 73% by 2020.
-In order to achieve this, the Japanese government is focusing on women in age groups 30-34 and 35-40, whom studies have shown have a hard time getting back to the labor force after having children and devoting time to childrearing during their late 20s and early 30s.
+In order to achieve this, the Japanese government is focusing on women in age groups 30–34 and 35–40, whom studies have shown have a hard time getting back to the labor force after having children and devoting time to childrearing during their late 20s and early 30s.
 The government's goal of increased labor participation for these specific age groups is of 3.15 million more female workers by 2020.
 Business organizations such as the Japan Association of Corporate Executives (Keitai Doyukai) and the Japan Business Federation (Keidanren) have expressed their support to the Government's policy with the hope that increasing female labor participation will lead to more adaptability to changes in the global economy.

 In 2018, Tokyo Medical University (Japan) had been exposed to prioritizing male applicants to enter the medical school when female applicants had been scoring higher on their entrance exams.
 For the same year, 9.04 percent of male applicants passed the entrance exam while only 2.91 percent of female applicants were successful.
 This shows that men were accepted 3.11 times higher than that for women.
 While men were accepted at a level of 2.02 times higher than that of women in 2018 at the department, the rate was 0.87 times in the following year, meaning that women had been accepted in a higher rate.